Say no to Cloudflare — Robin Wils's website

 Tell others about the danger of Cloudflare

 You can ask websites to not use Cloudflare.
-Please do so in a respectful way.
+Please do so respectfully.
 Mentioning why Cloudflare is not the best option might help.
 Stay kind.

 I recommend that you recommend them an alternative.
 You can find Cloudflare alternatives here.